The top quark rare decays with flavor violation: Abstract

 \section{Abstract}

 In the present study, we investigate the decays of the top quark $t\rightarrow c\gamma$, $t\rightarrow cg$, $t\rightarrow cZ$ and $t\rightarrow ch$.
 They are extremely rare processes in the Standard Model (SM).
-As the $U(1)_X$ extension of the minimal supersymmetric standard model, the $U(1)_X$SSM features new superfields such as the right-handed neutrinos and three Higgs singlet states.
-We analyze the effects of different sensitivity parameters on the results and make reasonable theorecial predictions useful for future experimental developments.
+As the $U(1)$ extension of the minimal supersymmetric standard model (MSSM), the $U(1)_X$SSM features new superfields such as the right-handed neutrinos and three Higgs singlets.
+We analyze the effects of different sensitive parameters on the results and make reasonable theorecial predictions, which provides a useful reference for future experimental development.
 Considering the constraint of the updated experimental data, the numerical results show that the branching ratios of all four processes $t\rightarrow c\gamma,~cg,~cZ,~ch$ can reach the same order of magnitude as their experimental upper limits.
 Among them, $\tan\beta$ has the most obvious effect on each process and is the main parameter. $g_X$, $g_{YX}$, $\mu$, $M_2$, $\lambda_H$, $M_{U23}^2$ and $M_{Q23}^2$ are important parameters for the processes, and have effects on the numerical results.